Duke Health Referring Physicians

 Scan of nerve

-Two surgeons are collaborating to offer peripheral nerve care by combining surgical reanimation with nerve restoration therapy in one of the first practices of its kind in the Carolinas.
+Two specialties are collaborating to offer peripheral nerve care by combining surgical reanimation with nerve restoration therapy in one of the first practices of its kind in the Carolinas.

-Brandon W. Smith, MD, a neurosurgeon, and Neill Y. Li, MD, an orthopaedic surgeon, work together to treat patients with brachial plexus and peripheral nerve injuries that occur at birth or in adulthood following trauma as well as upper motor neuron injuries following stroke, traumatic brain, and spinal cord injuries
+Neill Y. Li, MD, an orthopaedic surgeon, works with neurosurgeons to treat patients with brachial plexus and peripheral nerve injuries that occur at birth or in adulthood following trauma as well as upper motor neuron injuries following stroke, traumatic brain, and spinal cord injuries

 Peripheral nerve surgery has improved significantly in the past decade through the development of nerve transfer procedures alongside improved nerve grafting techniques.
 Specialists can repair and reconstruct peripheral nerve injuries following trauma as well as relieve spasticity and contractures following upper motor neuron injuries in the brain or spinal cord to improve function and hygiene.